code-boxx/invoicr/README.md

 ---
-## MORE
+## HOW TO USE?
 ---
-Please visit https://code-boxx.com/invoicr-php-invoice-generator for more for more!
+1) Edit invoicr/invoicr.php, change (C1) company information to your own.
+2) That's all.
+Check out example.php.

 ---
-## WHAT'S NEW IN 1.1
+## DOCUMENTATION
 ---
-- PDF templates now use sans-serif fonts properly.
-- All HTML templates now use sans-serif fonts.
-- Added DOCX templates - Strawberry, Lime, Blueberry, Apple
-- Fixed the example...
-Had a missing logo previously
+Please visit https://code-boxx.com/invoicr-php-invoice-generator for more for more!

 ---
 ## CREDITS
 ---
-PDF output will not be possible without MPDF > http://www.mpdf1.com/ DOCX output will not be possible without PHPWORD > https://github.com/PHPOffice/PHPWord
+PDF output with MPDF - https://mpdf.github.io//
+DOCX output with PHPWORD - https://github.com/PHPOffice/PHPWord